Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 8. Eat Fruits & Vegetables With a Crunch

-Ready-to-eat foods may save you time, but they aren’t kind on your teeth.
-Fresh fruits and vegetables that crunch is the best choice to help keep your teeth healthy.
+Ready-to-eat foods may save you time, but they aren’t kind to your teeth.
+Fresh fruits and vegetables that crunch are the best choices to help keep your teeth healthy.

-They’re harder to eat and chew, so they get the jaw muscles working, as well as the saliva glands.
-It also helps to brush away and remove any plaque and germs that are starting to build up.
+They’re harder to eat and chew, so they get the jaw muscles working and the saliva glands.
+It also helps to brush away and remove plaque and germs that are starting to build up.

 9. Drink Enough Water

 One of the best things you can do for your general health is to drink more water.
-So, it should be no surprise that it can also be a massive benefit to your oral health.
+So, it should be no surprise that it can also greatly benefit your oral health.

 It’s recommended that you drink a glass of water after each meal you eat.
-This helps wash any food stuck between your teeth and take out some of the bacteria and substances.
+This helps wash any food stuck between your teeth and remove some bacteria and substances.

-It helps to wash out any ill-effects from sticky or acidic foods and beverages.
-It’s a way to give your teeth a little refresh between brushes as you go through your day.
+It helps to wash out any ill effects from sticky or acidic foods and beverages.
+It’s a way to refresh your teeth between brushes as you go through your day.

 Consuming too much sugar can cause teeth cavities.
 Common foods that can cause tricky oral health issues include: